NAVY DEPARTMENT -

 Tub Rebuilding Technique - Once a tub is disconnected and dismounted it's then clamped in a small bench vise with the "soldered in place" top or bottom facing up.
 With a Dremel tool with a 1.5" diameter cut-off disk installed (E-Z Lock type,) I make a slice that's right next to the inside edge of the tub on the soldered seam.
 I had to do one slice and then rotate the tub to make another slice, then rotate and slice again until I had worked my way around the soldered seam of the bottom.
 There were very small connective metal pieces at some of the corners since the cut-off wheel sometimes didn't allow going all the way to the edge.
 These connective metal pieces can be easily cut with small wire cutters.
 I used a small blade screw driver to pry up the bottom piece (easy to do) enough to see the connecting wires that need to be cut with small wire cutters.
 There's also a common ground wire that needs to be cut.
 Now the bottom cover with the terminals can be completely dismounted.
 Inside there's a black fiber cover that the capacitor wires were routed through.
 The fiber cover can be pried off easily.
 Now, the rest of the tub has some bee's wax and the capacitors inside.
 I used a hand-held heat gun to melt the wax out of the tub.
 The capacitors can be removed with needle nose pliers or pried out with a small blade screwdriver.
 If carefully done, the paper liner inside the tub will not be damaged and can be left inside for insulation.
 On the smaller "short tubs" the paper can't be saved because it's wrapped around the capacitor body but the paper really isn't necessary anyway.
 I used the heat gun to get the residual bee's wax off of the bottom plate too.
 Also, I cleaned the residual wax off of the mica insulators on the terminals.

 Next, the new capacitors are connected to have one common lead with two or three "hot" leads that are connected to the terminals of the bottom.
 I used just the capacitor leads to make the connections to the tub (common) and to the terminals.
 I used small sleeving on all the "hot" leads to have the capacitors well insulated.
 Since the commons are connected to the tub, those leads weren't sleeved.
 The terminals have a central hole through which the wire leads were inserted and then soldered.
 The old wire can be removed from the terminals by heating the terminal to melt the solder and then pull the old wire out.
 Then the hole can be "chased" using a #60 drill bit held in a pin vise.
+The terminal insulators should be checked for any solder bridges or other potential problems and again cleaned with alcohol.
 There's a hole in the bottom metal plate for the common wire to be soldered.
 I pre-test the new capacitors for value and then proceed with the installation.
 The capacitor assembly has the "hot" leads run through the hole in each terminal and then the leads are clipped and soldered.
 The common lead is routed out the hole in the bottom plate.
 Next, install the capacitor assembly into the tub.
 Check to be sure that the "hot" leads can't short against anything (make sure the "hot" leads are sleeved and as short as possible.)
 I don't put any filler (bee's wax, silicon caulk, hot-melt glue, etc.) back in the tub, just the capacitors and fiberboard insulators.
 With the bottom plate in place, I next had to solder one or two corners of the plate to the tub to make sure the bottom plate was straight and at the proper height which is just below the rim of the bottom of the tub.
 Also, I had to make sure the common wire was soldered into the seam soldering.
 I used a 250W Weller soldering gun which was hot enough to allow a smooth bead of solder to be "flowed" around the perimeter of the bottom to seal the tub.
 Once the tub has cooled a little, the terminals can be checked for the proper value of capacitance with reference to the common tub body.
 The tub was cleaned with denatured alcohol.
 Try to be careful in cleaning and handling of the tubs in order to avoid damaging the red paint-stamped nomenclature (the red nomenclature suffers a lot during the rebuilding process.)
 Then the tub is remounted into the receiver and wired into the circuit.
 Originally, there was a coating of bee's wax on the terminals that probably was "dripped" on after the wires were installed (the wax actually looks and behaves like light-brown sealing wax.)
 Rebuild time per capacitor tub is about one hour from starting the removal from the receiver to completing the reinstallation back into the receiver.

 Photos below show the tub rebuild process on a #1574 dual 0.1uf 400vdc capacitor.
 The other types of tubs used in the RU-16 were rebuilt using the same procedure with slight variations.
 Tubs #1572 have the terminals on the top of the tub and the bottom plate is just a flat cover soldered in place.
 These are easier to rebuild since the new caps can be fit into the tub, soldered to the terminals, etc. and all that's left is to install the bottom plate.
 Tubs #3562, #1573 and #1575 use 0.5uf capacitors that are fairly large but 400vdc types will fit into the tubs, with the exception of #3562 which must use 200vdc types.
 Tub #1573 is a very tight fit using a 0.5uf 400vdc cap but it will fit in although I did have to use an insulating piece of fiber board on the bottom plate since it was right up against the capacitor body.